roganjoshp/eulogy/README.md

 if __name__ == "__main__":
     some_func()
 ```
-This gives no output because there is nothing to report.
-But what if we wanted to see it anyway?
+This gives no output because there is nothing to report; nothing crashed.
+But what if we wanted to see the report anyway?
 You can force a printout of the eulogy contents at any time.
 Forcing the output does **not** clear the eulogy deque so it won't affect the output on an actual crash later on.
 ```python
 if __name__ == "__main__":
     some_func()